‘The Young And The Restless’ Spoilers: Heartbroken Singles Phyllis And Cane Hookup?

 — Lauren DuBois (@l_dubois613) July 27, 2017

-The unfortunate situation where Victoria (Amelia Heinle) suffers strange symptoms and a fainting spell after she hit her head during an altercation with half-sister Abby Newman (Melissa Ordway), appears to have conveniently provided opportunity for the estranged couple to come back together, leaving Phyllis in the lurch.
+The unfortunate situation where Victoria (Amelia Heinle) suffers strange symptoms and a fainting spell after she hit her head during an altercation with half-sister Abby Newman (Melissa Ordway), appears to have conveniently provided an opportunity for the estranged couple to come back together, leaving Phyllis in the lurch.

 The Young And The Restless Spoilers: Will Cane’s Decision To Target Billy In L.A.
 Cost Him… https://t.co/WQAAHdKEnG pic.twitter.com/oQhbZSQwRK